-When using immunosuppressant drugs as an organ transplant recipient, it is crucial to effectively and consistently monitor drug levels.
+When using immunosuppressive therapy drugs as an organ transplant recipient, it is crucial to effectively and consistently monitor drug levels.
 This requires therapeutic drug monitoring and an understanding of requirements and best practices for therapeutic drug monitoring in the laboratory.

 Therapeutic drug monitoring (TDM) is used by lab managers to monitor and maintain drug levels within a given window.
 The concentration range where the drug does the most with minimum effects is the therapeutic window.
 Immunosuppressant monitoring is mainly used for drugs that are used on a long-term basis.
 TDM is carried out by taking skin and blood micro samples.

 There are many stakeholders when it comes to immunosuppressant monitoring and lab directors and managers play an important role in the entire process.
 Most hospitals are outsourcing their services to diagnostic laboratories.
 There are several benefits of outsourcing and using micro samples.

 Through outsourcing, lab managers make their services more accessible to patients.
 The turnaround time for getting results is reduced and clinical decisions can be made timely.
 Patients will not have to wait for long periods to get diagnosed and have their drugs altered.

 The availability of point-of-care devices that make it easier to collect micro samples make the process less invasive.
 Patients can get monitored remotely through the use of these devices.
 Neoteryx has created a blood micro sampling device that patients can use to take their samples then have them sent to the pathologist.
 This makes it comfortable for donors who find the experience less intrusive.

 Traditional sampling methods can be very intrusive, especially for the young who have very small veins, or for the elderly who might have collapsed veins.